How to Make Friends

 So we might as well learn how to get it right.

 I also need help for AFTER I make friends.
 Like, how do I make a deeper connection with them?
 And what do I do when there’s conflict, and how do I handle friendship break-ups?

 TO BE CLEAR: This course is a deep-dive into creating new friendships.
 If you are looking for even more, our group coaching program, Friendship Elevated, might be a better fit.
 It includes EVERYTHING in this course PLUS 4 additional modules that cover the other 4 phases of adult friendship.

 The best part?
 You'll get personal coaching sessions with Danielle Bayard Jackson, our resident friendship coach and the founder of Friend Forward.
+Join the waitlist now!

 I am currently struggling with depression and anxiety.
 Will this course still work for me?

 If you believe that your depression and/ or anxiety will greatly impede your ability to reap the full understanding or rewards of this course, we encourage you to continue working with a therapist who can help you through it instead.